splunk/observability-workshop/docs/modules/module1/dashboards.md

 ![](../images/M1-l1-14.png)

-For info on the Percentile function and the other functions see:[Analytics reference](https://docs.signalfx.com/en/latest/reference/analytics-docs/analytics-reference.html )
+For info on the Percentile function and the other functions see [Analytics reference](https://docs.signalfx.com/en/latest/reference/analytics-docs/analytics-reference.html )

-***
+---

+### 6. Using Timeshift analytical function
 Let's now compare with older metrics.

-Click on ... and then on Clone in the dropdown to clone that Signal
+Click on `...` and then on Clone in the dropdown to clone that Signal

 ![](../images/M1-l1-15.png)